pandastrike/panda-hook/README.md

 Now, there are some nice benefits to having a centralized repository up on the web for everyone to see (Thank You GitHub!).
 To accomodate this, git added the "push" command and ushered in some server-side githook scripts.
 These are the ones we're interested in, but (for now) they are not touched by git commands.
 That's where tools like PandaHook and GitReceive come in.

 What follows is a comparison of the two tools.
-In general PandaHook aims to be a *client-side* tool that wraps annoying SSH based commands to the hook-server into short sub-commands.
+In general PandaHook aims to be a *client-side* tool that wraps tedious SSH based commands to the hook-server into short sub-commands.
 The modular design focuses on maintenance and extension, to be widely useful, and to be future-friendly for this DevOps stack.